unjs/unplugin/README.md

 | [`resolveId`](https://rollupjs.org/guide/en/#resolveid) | ✅ | ✅ | 🚧 Expiremental |
 | [`load`](https://rollupjs.org/guide/en/#load) | ✅ | ✅ | 🚧 Expiremental |

-- *: Rollup does not support `enforce` to control the order of plugins.
+- *: Rollup does not support using `enforce` to control the order of plugins.
 Users will need to maintain the order manually.

 ## Usage